 Tanmay Bakshi is a teenage Canadian taking the AI world by storm.
 He is an AI & ML systems architect, Google Develop Expert for Machine Learning, and IBM Champion for Cloud.
 He is also an author, media personality, and TED and keynote speaker.

-Tanmay Bakshi has, during his relatively short career thus far, addressed over 200,000 executives and developers worldwide, counting amongst his audiences conference goers, universities, schools, financial institutions, and international companies.
-Amongst those addressed he counts the likes of The United Nations, NASSCOM, Linux Foundation, Apple, SAP, IBM, Walmart, Deloitte, and many others.
+Tanmay Bakshi has, during his relatively short career thus far, addressed over 200,000 executives and developers worldwide, counting among his audience conference-goers, universities, schools, financial institutions, and international companies.
+Amongst those addressed, he counts the likes of The United Nations, NASSCOM, Linux Foundation, Apple, SAP, IBM, Walmart, Deloitte, and many others.

 Amongst the various media thus far featured in, Tanmay Bakshi counts the Toronto Star, The Vancouver Sun (front page), Forbes, CNBC, The New York Times, The Wall Street Journal, and Bloomberg Businessweek as a Young Entrepreneur.

 His YouTube channel, ‘Tanmay Teaches’, sees Tanmay Bakshi share his research and knowledge with audiences of all ages.
 He has had the honour of being the recipient of the Twilio Doer Award, Knowledge Ambassador Award, Global Goodwill Ambassador at LinkedIn, and Life Mentor Award.

 Tanmay Bakshi also, during the course of 2019, authored three books on technology.
 These books, i.e. ‘Hello Swift’, ‘Cognitive Computing with IBM Watson’, and Tanmay Teaches Julia, are part of his goal to reach out to 100,000 aspiring coders to help them innovate.